prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

 In a word - **YES!**

-The graph below shows how jury members from countries with their own car brands voted.
+The graph below shows only countries which have their own native car brands.
+The dots represent how local jury members from each of these countries voted for their local brands.

  * Each dot represents a jury member's vote for one car.
  * The horizontal placement of the dot represents how the vote differed from the overall result for a car. *For example, if a car received an overall score of 8 but a jury member only awarded 5, the dot is placed at minus 3 showing the difference from the overall.*